sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/four-great-references.md

 <div class="english">

-> Surely this is not the word of the Blessed One
+> Surely this is not the word of the Blessed One\
-> The Worthy One  ̓  the Perfectly Enlightened One
+> The Worthy One <span class="breathmark">'</span> the Perfectly Enlightened One

 </div>

-Tassa ca therassa duggahitan’ti
+Tassa ca therassa duggahitan'ti

 <div class="english">